 By Mike Brasher, Ph.D., and Dale Humburg, former DU Chief Scientist

 Federal regulations to restrict baiting for waterfowl hunting in the U.S. were initially established in the early 1930s.
-Concerns about commercial shooting over baited areas and live decoys increased as waterfowl populations declined dramatically during the dirty thirties.
+Concerns about commercial shooting over baited areas and live decoys increased as waterfowl populations declined dramatically during the “Dirty Thirties.”
 Initial controls on baiting were through a system of permits with a provision that baited areas would not be shot after 3:00 p.m.
 Further clarification and strengthening during 1935 and 1936, however, led to a regulation that stated:

-migratory game birds may not be taken by the aid of baiting, or on or over any baited area baiting shall mean the placing, exposing, depositing, distributing or scattering of shelled, shucked, or un-shucked corn, wheat or other grain, salt or other feed so as to constitute for such birds a lure, attraction or enticement to, on or over any area where hunters are attempting to take them;
+"Migratory game birds may not be taken by the aid of baiting, or on or over any baited area; baiting shall mean the placing, exposing, depositing, distributing or scattering of shelled, shucked, or un-shucked corn, wheat or other grain, salt or other feed so as to constitute for such birds a lure, attraction or enticement to, on or over any area where hunters are attempting to take them;"

 Specific regulatory language, however, clearly defined permitted methods as:

-Nothing in this subparagraph shall prohibit the taking of such birds over standing crops, flooded standing crops (including aquatics), flooded harvested crop lands, grain crops properly shocked on the field where grown, or grains found scattered solely as the result of normal agricultural planting or harvesting.
+"Nothing in this subparagraph shall prohibit the taking of such birds over standing crops, flooded standing crops (including aquatics), flooded harvested crop lands, grain crops properly shocked on the field where grown, or grains found scattered solely as the result of normal agricultural planting or harvesting."

-One question related to a hunters legal liability for knowing whether an area was baited, as defined by the Migratory Bird Hunting Regulations.
-Prior to this time, the strict liability standard was applied, which basically meant that a hunter was wholly responsible for violations of hunting over a baited area regardless of whether they possessed knowledge of the area being baited.
-The Migratory Bird Treaty Reform Act of 1998 clarified a hunters liability, by specifying that:
+One question related to a hunter’s legal liability for knowing whether an area was baited.
+Prior to this time, the strict liability standard was applied, which meant that a hunter was wholly responsible for violations regardless of their knowledge.
+The Migratory Bird Treaty Reform Act of 1998 clarified liability, by specifying that:

-• take any migratory game bird by the aid of baiting, or on or over any baited area, if the person knows or reasonably should know that the area is a baited area; or (emphasis added)
+"It shall be unlawful for any person to take any migratory game bird by the aid of baiting, or on or over any baited area, if the person knows or reasonably should know that the area is a baited area;"

 • Defined a baited area as any area on which salt, grain, or other feed has been placed, exposed, deposited, distributed, or scattered, if that salt, grain, or other feed could serve as a lure or attraction for migratory game birds to, on, or over areas where hunters are attempting to take them.
 Any such area will remain a baited area for ten days following the complete removal of all such salt, grain, or other feed.